HexRaysSA/IDAPython/examples/index.md

 #### print_stkvar_xrefs
 <details>
-  <summary>Programatically list the xref for each stack variables in the frame.</summary>
+  <summary>Programmatically list the xref for each stack variables in the frame.</summary>

 <blockquote>